 9. El Loco

-El Loco is next on our list of the best late night food in Sydney, as a restaurant with an atmosphere and food so good they just couldn’t get rid of them.
-Originally set up as a short term, pop up shop, El Loco took up residency in Surry Hills and have been serving some of the best Mexican you’ll find in Sydney ever since.
-For easy, late night food that doesn’t require your cutlery or table manners, El Loco’s variety of tacos will be perfect for your night out.
+El Loco is next on our list of the best late-night food in Sydney, as a restaurant with an atmosphere and food so good they just couldn’t get rid of them.
+Originally set up as a short-term, pop-up shop, El Loco took up residency in Surry Hills and has been serving some of the best Mexican you’ll find in Sydney ever since.
+For easy, late-night food that doesn’t require your cutlery or table manners, El Loco’s variety of tacos will be perfect for your night out.
 If you’re wanting to experiment with different flavour combinations yourself, you can order one of their DIY taco platters, and create a taco the likes of which have never been seen – or eaten – before.
-And if you’re just looking for something light, El Loco also provide the Mexican fan favourites of guac, chips and nachos.
+And if you’re just looking for something light, El Loco also provides the Mexican fan favourites of guac, chips, and nachos.